MarcVlad/contribute-to-scroll/CONTRIBUTING.md

 #### How to create an issue?
 To create an issue, you have several options:
 - Use predefined issue templates found [here](https://github.com/scroll-tech/contribute-to-scroll/issues/new/choose).
-With these you can:
+With these, you can:
    - **"Add Scroll to some tool or library"** - _Integrate Scroll into your favourite project_
    - **"Propose new Skunkworks project"** - _Have some innovative idea you want built on top of Scroll?
 Propose it here!_
 - [Open a blank issue](https://github.com/scroll-tech/contribute-to-scroll/issues/new) if none of the previous options fit your proposal